Does slavery exist in the United States, “the land of the free and home of the brave?”

-The current definition of slavery is recognized in essentially the same way as it has been throughout history.
-Kevin Bales, co-founder of Free the Slaves, defines a slave as someone who is “forced to work without pay under threat of violence and unable to walk away.”
+Currently, slavery is recognized in essentially the same way it has been throughout history.
+Kevin Bales (co-founder of Free the Slaves) defines a slave as someone who is “forced to work without pay under threat of violence and unable to walk away.”

 When many of us think of slavery in the United States, we think back to the Transatlantic Slave Trade—a dark time for our nation and much of the world.
-From 1526–1867, approximately 12.5 million slaves were forced onto ships in Africa and taken to the United States.
+From 1526–1867, approximately 12.5 million slaves were forced onto ships in Africa and taken primarily to the Americas.